 Harden off young plants before planting outdoors.
 They should begin to bloom about a month after being set out.

-If you don't live in USDA Zone 9 or higher, your plants will need some winter protection.
+If you do not live in USDA zone 9 or higher, then your plants will need some winter protection.
 You can bring them in and grow them as houseplants, in a bright, direct light window.
-You could take cuttings in mid-summer and bring these smaller plants indoors, or you can over winter your geraniums in their dormant state.
+You could take cuttings in mid-summer and bring these smaller plants indoors, or you can overwinter your geraniums in their dormant state.

-Pests & Problems of Geraniums
+Pests and Problems

-- Gray mold or botrytis, which causes grayish fuzz on the leaves and eventually a slimy mush, especially in humid or damp weather.
+There are a few fungal and bacterial diseases to look out for, mainly stem or root rot caused by poorly drained soil, gray mold or botrytis, which causes grayish fuzz on the leaves and eventually a slimy mush, especially in humid or damp weather.

 Geraniums in Garden Design

-- "Appleblossom Rosebud" - Pom-pom flowers in a pink and white bi-color.
+- Appleblossom rosebud: Pom-pom flowers in a pink and white bi-color

-- "Black Velvet Rose" - Dark, chocolate-brown leaves with only a narrow band of green and bright rose-pink flowers.
+- Black velvet rose: Dark, chocolate-brown leaves with only a narrow band of green and bright rose-pink flowers

-- "Calliope Dark Red" - a cross between zonal and ivy-leaved, with double, dark-red flowers.
+- Calliope dark red: A cross between zonal and ivy-leaved, with double, dark-red flowers

-- "Divas Orange Ice" - an F1 hybrid with bi-colored white and soft orange flowers that look like creamsicles.
+- Divas orange ice: An F1 hybrid with bi-colored white and soft orange flowers that look like creamsicles